infinity-keys/ik-landing/README.md

 5. Create pull requests.
 Consider using the [GitHub CLI](https://cli.github.com/) to greatly streamline this.
 6. Ensure the title of your pull request follows this pattern: `ENG-{linear ticket number}: simple description of your work that could be read by a customer`
    1. For instance, if you have Linear ticket `ENG-123` and the ticket description is something like "integrate auth0", you'd make a PR title that looks like "ENG-123: users can now sign in with user name and password through auth0" (or something like that)
+7. If there are no conflicts in your pull request, your code will start to build at Vercel.
+Click the "Show environments" dropdown then the "View deployment" link to see the frontend of the site as it exists entirely at the state of your branch.
+8. Merge `main` into your work often.

 # NextJs